OctopusDeploy/blog/blog/2023-07/deprecating-win2003/index.md

 Octopus Deploy will drop support for Microsoft Windows 2003 Targets from the `2024.1` release.
 This change marks the start of a much more structured and hopefully predictable process to the way in which Octopus Deploy announces and executes our platform support policy.

-## Why re-evaluate supported platforms?
+## Why deprecate Windows Server 2003
 Microsoft Windows Server 2003, a twenty year old Operating System, was marked as end of life by Microsoft over eight years ago in 2015.
-With no further security updates or patches being made available the recommendation from Microsoft has for a long time been to migrate to a newer supported Operating System.
-Despite Microsoft themselves dropping support, it may come as a surprise to a lot of our customers that Octopus Deploy currently still officially supports Windows 2003 deployment targets.
+With no further security updates or patches being made available, the recommendation from Microsoft has for a long time been to migrate to a newer supported Operating System.
+Despite Microsoft themselves dropping support, it may come as a surprise to a lot of our customers that Octopus Deploy currently still officially supports Windows 2003 deployment targets and workers.
 This requires a complecated architecture and compilation of [Calamari](https://octopus.com/docs/octopus-rest-api/calamari), our remote execution engine.

 ![Microsoft Windows 2003 Support Timeline](ms-win-2003-support-timeline.png)